frontarm/navi/docs/introduction/three-principles.md

 While adding a URL like `/invoices/${id}` to your component may seem innocent, this simple act actually involves one of two assumptions about your component's environment.
 In the case of a relative URL, you're assuming that your component will never be used in another location.
 And in the case of an absolute URL, you're assuming that your *entire application* will never be used in another location.
 Either way, you've made reuse difficult.

 Additionally, URL strings which point *within* a component have another issue; they assume that the component's environment allows for the URL to *change*.
-In some cases -- like when they component is rendered within a modal -- URLs are effectively constant.
+In some cases -- like when the component is rendered within a modal -- URLs are effectively constant.

 But does this mean you shouldn't reference other parts of the application?
 Not at all!
 You just need to make sure to **represent Locations in a way that does not depend on the component's environment**.
 And to do so, Junctions uses a structure called a [Route](locations-routes-and-maps).